 I haven’t been using it for a long time but Morningstar Portfolio Manager is a tool that has been around for ages.
 It gives you the ability to track all of your investments in one place, keep track of price changes, pull in star ratings and other Morningstar data, while giving you insights and research from Morningstar.
-The portfolio manager does not link up your accounts so you have to enter your data manually (which may be a plus if you're concerned about the security risk).
+The portfolio manager does not link up your accounts so you have to enter your data manually (which may be a plus if you’re concerned about the security risk).

 It’s available to the free membership.
 If you are a premium member, you get access to more of the tools – but tracking is free.
 I realize that’s all pretty vague but I wanted to include it in the list because they still offer it and there’s something to be said for longevity.

 The premium service has a 14-day free trial too so you can check it out for free for two weeks to see if it works for you.
 Also, through our link, you get up to $100 off the Morningstar Premium subscription price if you decide to subscribe after the trial.
 We have a more detailed review of Morningstar Premium here.

 Kubera is one of the newer entrants to the list and is a “modern” portfolio tracker in that it integrates well with brokerages as well as global banks, currencies, and crypto.
 The crypto component is what makes it modern, as compared to alternatives.
 If you want to keep track of your crypto alongside other familiar assets, Kubera is worth taking a look at.

 It integrates with all of the major online brokerage accounts, it syncs with all the major banks, has the capability to track currencies, crypto assets (including DeFi on multiple chains), home value (uses Zillow), cars, metals, domain names, and, of course, your bank accounts.